+The System under Test from the first table of the report is read as artifact name.
 It may also be the case that System under Test is shorten to SUT.
 If neither the first nor the second can be found, the name of the artifact is taken from TPT File (file name without extension).

 '''

 Platform Information

 Platform Mappingspan>FromInterfaceImport

 MATLAB Versionspan>MATLAB 9.3

 Variable 'TestRun'span>SIL

-Variable 'Is_MIL'span>0
+Variable 'iS_MIL'span>0

->>span>0

 '''

 The measurement name is expected as part of the file name.
 If it can't be extracted from there, MQC checks if the report contains a table with the caption Platform Information and reads the platform name from the row with the inner text Variable 'TestRun'.
-If not existing, the configured default measurement name is taken (see default-values-configuration).